 4 – DON’T give up if you didn’t get all of your preferred reservations.

 Definitely don’t give up!
 You are still very likely to get any of the meals that you couldn’t find, but it just takes patience.
 When I was looking for Be Our Guest for a set meal time and date, I would just try every day when I thought about it.
 It only took a couple of minutes, and eventually, I got lucky and got what I was looking for.
 You can try this method even up to the same day that you are looking for.
 Disney charges a $10 fee per member of the party if you don’t cancel reservations that go unused at least 24 hours in advance.
 This deters individuals from making a bunch of reservations that they don’t intend to keep, so reservations keep opening up as plans change for different guests.
 Just keep trying!

 3 – DO book the most popular restaurants first.

 After you have made your plan of attack and desired dining reservations, then focus first on the restaurants that notorious get snagged first or the ones that you care about the most.
-Be Our Guest, Cinderella’s Royal Table, Ohana dinner are still among the most popular restaurants on property and are definite choices to focus on first if those are must-do’s for you and your family.
+Be Our Guest, Cinderella’s Royal Table, Ohana dinner are still among the most popular restaurants on property.
+They are definite choices to focus on first if those are must-do’s for you and your family.
 Then focus on the restaurants you care the most about so that you get those first.
 You don’t have to work in order by date, you can bounce around.
 This is why mapping it out is helpful, so you can cross it off the list as you get one complete.

 2 – DON’T forget to plan park admission or event admission that is required